laurenqiu/100-days-of-code/log.md

 **Thoughts:** I feel immersed when doing the project, but I need to improve on that more when I can.
 I also want to create the blinking effect but don't know how yet.
 Creating the project is also like linking all those that I previously have learnt together.
 I spent a lot of time finding the matching color, and care much about how the project look like.
 I think maybe I can learn more about design?
 But I'm not sure about that.
 Maybe get all the programming basics first.

+### Day 2: June 18, 2024

+**Today's Progress**: Completed two courses, one on Git and one on Python, one hour each.
+The follow-up step is to do some practice or create new projects to consolidate the concepts learned.

+**Thoughts:** It's hard to stick to something especially when unexpected things in life is happening.
+But I need to stay on the habit and keep coding, or if not, keep learning coding.
+I hope that I can soon find job opportunity to leave my current environment.
+Hopefully I can rebuild some projects or earn more certificates to prove my front end skills, which is acquire a year ago.
+But up until now all the jobs I've seen require a relevant degree or 1 year plus relevant experience.